 Petitions must be submitted at least 48 hours before a scheduled Graduate Committee meeting.
 All additional supporting materials should be submitted electronically to the Director of Graduate Studies and Graduate Administrator with a paper copy made available to the Director of Graduate Studies upon request.

 Other Departmental Bodies

-Each of the following standing Sociology Department bodies has a graduate student representative:
+In addition to the Graduate Committee, the following standing Sociology Department bodies each have a graduate student representative:

-- The Graduate Committee

-- The Department faculty meetings

-- The Colloquium Committee
+- The Department faculty meetings (the Department Life Representative (DLR)) - The Colloquium Committee